CrystalWatkins/gt-hw-react-user-directory-app/README.md

 In the project directory, you can run:

 ### `npm start`
+# React Quiz

+In this activity, we will begin by installing a few helpful packages and then explore the React documentation to answer questions.

+## Instructions

+### Part 1

+* Begin by executing Create React App by running the following command in your terminal:

+`npx create-react-app <appname>` where `<appname>` is what you want to name your app.
+Example: `npx create-react-app practiceapp`.

+### Part 2

+* While those are installing, work with your group to answer each of the following questions using the [ReactJS Documentation](https://facebook.github.io/react/):

+1. In the previous section we executed Create React App.
+What is it for? getting the react components- downloading and installing them

+2. What are some benefits of using ReactJS? loads faster, reusable components, develop new features in react without writing existing code,

+3. What is a React component?
+Hint: Check the "Components and Props" section of the React documentation. lets you build capsulated components - broken down for reusable components

+4. What is the significance of the `ReactDOM.render` method?
+Hint: Check the "ReactDOM" section of the documentation. creates a node and allows react to listen to it

+5. What is JSX?
+Why does Facebook recommend using it?
+Hint: Check the "Introducing JSX" section of the documentation. inject data into HTML- functions and regular javascript expressions

+6. What does Facebook recommend as the “best way to start building a new React single page application”?
+Hint: Check the "Installation" section of the React documentation. create react app - doesn't have to create webpack and has all the dependencies for you

+7. What is Babel?
+And what role does it play in converting JSX into vanilla JavaScript?
+Hint: Check the "Introducing JSX" section of the documentation. compiling JSX and allows you to update the DOM easier

+8. What is the significance of { } curly braces in JSX?
+Hint: Check the "Introducing JSX" section of the documentation. inject JS expressions into JSX expression

+9. What is a component prop?
+Hint: Check the "Components and Props" section of the React documentation.
+React components are small, reusable pieces of code that return a React element to be rendered to the page that are called props

+//go over and re-learn these answers!

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.